kwatry/api-documentation/README.md

 Using the iOKids APIs, you **inherit verifiable parental consent so children can use your products**. iOKids provides a single interface app where parents can easily provide consent for the information your application collects, stores, and shares.
-Finally, it offers developers a way to integrate our kid-safe family network into web and mobile apps so that you can build personalized and social features in your app, game, or tow like user customization, multi-player, battle-modes, and kid-safe communities just to name a few.
+Finally, it offers developers a way to integrate our kid-safe family network into web and mobile apps so that you can build personalized and social features in your app, game, or toy like user customization, multi-player, battle-modes, and kid-safe communities just to name a few.

 With iOKids, your users can share content, games, applications, pictures and video with friends and family.
 Children can play interactive games with friends and even connect with physical toys.
 What are you waiting for?
-Let's starte creating cool connected play experiences today!
+Let's start creating cool connected play experiences today!
 Welcome to the iOKids platform!

 ## Which APIs do I Need?